School of Theology & Christian Ministry

 It is the ultimate prayer that the Seminary be a place where scholarship, spirituality, and service are offered to the glory of God.
 It is our prayer that you will experience God’s grace and peace wherever He leads you.

-The mission of the Anderson University School of Theology is to form women and men for the ministry of biblical reconciliation.
+The mission of the Anderson University School of Theology is to educate for a life of faith and service in the church and society.
 The faculty and staff of the seminary are committed to being a community where biblical faith, academic integrity, Christian spirituality, love for persons, and a responsible relation with the created order and all humankind is both believed and practiced.

 Why AU?